Skip to content

 pip install -e .

-This approach allows you to contribute to the project or experiment with the latest source code.
-For more details, visit the Ultralytics GitHub repository.
+This allows contributions to the project or experimentation with the latest source code.
+For details, visit the Ultralytics GitHub repository.

 Why should I use Ultralytics YOLO CLI?

-The Ultralytics YOLO command line interface (CLI) simplifies running object detection tasks without requiring Python code.
-You can execute single-line commands for tasks like training, validation, and prediction straight from your terminal.
-The basic syntax for yolo commands is:
+The Ultralytics YOLO CLI simplifies running object detection tasks without Python code, enabling single-line commands for training, validation, and prediction directly from your terminal.
+The basic syntax is:

 yolo TASK MODE ARGS